 What: Work will involve the construction of a new 9 metre tall, 15 metre long and 9 metre wide building to house the proposed granular activated carbon filtration system sized for the current capacity of the well pumps, with full redundancy.
 The new structure will be constructed at the south-west corner of the Carp Water Treatment Facility property, located at 135 Salisbury Street.
 Work will also involve the construction of a number of electrical, instrumentation and controls upgrades within the existing facility to improve reliability of the water production system for the village of Carp.

-Where: Carp Water Treatment Facility site, 135 Salisbury Street, Carp, ON.
+Where: Carp Water Treatment Facility site, 135 Salisbury Street, Carp, Ontario.

 Accessibility is an important consideration for the City.
 If you require special accommodations, please contact the undersigned.
 Provisions in the contract have been made in order to ensure Para Transpo vehicles are able to access the apartment buildings within the limits of this project.